Creatorofculture/Creatorofculture/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity and I am now eager to transition into this field, specifically aiming to join a Security Operations Center.
+My journey in computer science has leding me to develop a passion for cybersecurity and I am now eager to transition into this field, specifically aiming to join a Security Operations Center.

 ## Skills